microsoft/appcenter-cli/contributing.md

 By default, to run the CLI you need to compile the typescript explicitly first.
 The `ts-node` command line tool will let you run
 `.ts` files directly from the command line.
 Install it with `npm install -g ts-node`.

+The latest `ts-node` required installation in local dev to work correctly.

 #### mono